MLB Late Wednesday Draftstars DFS Preview and Projections for July 2, 2025

 Conclusion

+In DFS, creating an optimal line-up requires understanding key concepts and metrics.
 When building your MLB Late Wednesday teams, consider starting with a value player like Shane Smith.
 To secure one of the highest projected scorers, Yoshinobu Yamamoto is a strong option.
-If you're looking for budget-friendly choices to free up salary cap for more studs, take a look at our cheapie options, including Miguel Vargas.
+If you're seeking budget-friendly choices to free up salary cap for more studs, explore our cheapie options, including Miguel Vargas.

-On the other hand, according to our model, Jacob McCarthy is one of the lowest value options on the slate, suggesting you might want to limit exposure to him if entering multiple line-ups.
+On the other hand, according to our model, Jacob McCarthy is one of the worst value options on the slate, suggesting you might want to limit exposure to him if putting together multiple line-ups.

 Ready to go?
 Draftstars' MLB Late Wednesday slate closes at 11:40am AEST on Wednesday.
 ENTER NOW!

-As with all MLB DFS contests, whether you start with our studs or build around our value picks, leveraging Fantasy Insider's data-driven MLB fantasy news and strategies, combined with your own research, can enhance your chances of winning in the MLB Late Wednesday slate.
-The unique insights here can give you an edge when you make your MLB DFS line-ups.
+As with all MLB DFS contests, whether you start with our studs or build around our value picks, leveraging Fantasy Insider's data-driven MLB fantasy news and strategies, combined with your own research, can enhance your chances of winning in the MLB Late Wednesday contest.
+The unique insights here can help you maximize points while adhering to the salary cap when you make your MLB DFS line-ups.

 For the latest projections and optimised MLB Late Wednesday line-ups, check out the Fantasy Insider Cruncher on Draftstars!
 It's free to use when you're logged in.